 On the rag in the 1800s

-Historically, the development of menstrual products has always been dependent on geographical location, available resources, and cultural attitudes towards menstruation.
+Historically, the development of menstrual products has always been dependent on geographical location, available resources, and cultural attitudes toward menstruation.
 Prior to the 20th century, menstrual blood was collected through a variety of materials across different cultures.
 In ancient Greece, small pieces of absorbent wool were wrapped around wooden splints and inserted vaginally.
 Similarly, the Egyptians in ancient times also utilized papyrus fibers in a parallel fashion, though the material was not able to absorb liquid.
-Mediums such as moss, natural sponges, animal fur, and textile scraps were also used as means of maintaining menstrual hygiene and while they managed to collect the discharge associated with menstruation, these products were not the most comfortable nor the most effective.
+Mediums such as moss, natural sponges, animal fur, and textile scraps were also used as means of maintaining menstrual hygiene, and while they managed to collect the discharge associated with menstruation, these products were not the most comfortable nor the most effective.

-By the turn of the century from the 1800s to the 1900s, the concerns about bacterial growth from inadequate cleaning of reusable products between wears created a new market for menstrual products and hygiene.
+By the turn of the century, from the 1800s to the 1900s, the concerns about bacterial growth from inadequate cleaning of reusable products between wears created a new market for menstrual products and hygiene.
 Women from societies across Europe and North America began using homemade menstrual cloths from flannel or rags, coining the term “on the rag” as a euphemism for a woman’s period.
 During this time, approximately 20 patents were taken out for the production of new menstrual products.
 Items such as rubber bloomers, sanitary aprons, elastic belts, and even the first-ever menstrual cups were produced in an attempt to appeal to women as an effective and comfortable alternative to the menstrual rag.
 Yet, regardless of the consistently expanding market for menstrual hygiene products, the stigmas attached to women’s reproductive health meant that consumers were still reluctant to be seen purchasing such products.

 Code red on the battlefield

 It was World War I that enabled the introduction of the very first disposable pad, primarily as a wartime necessity.
 The Kimberly-Clarke Company, a bandage manufacturer during the war, began mass-producing disposable pads, which were attached to a girdle-like device that was meant to hold the pad in place.
-Though they gained most of the recognition for introducing the idea of the disposable pad, much of the credit should be given to the field nurses, who in the face of uncertain laundry facilities, frequent travel, and an abundance of manufactured surgical dressings, popularised the disposable sanitary pad.
+Though they gained most of the recognition for introducing the idea of the disposable pad, much of the credit should be given to the field nurses, who, in the face of uncertain laundry facilities, frequent travel, and an abundance of manufactured surgical dressings, popularised the disposable sanitary pad.
 After using cloth bandages as a means to collect period blood, nurses noticed that cellulose was more effective at absorbing blood compared to regular cloth and began using wood pulp bandages due to their absorbent ability and cost-effectiveness.

 The debut of disposable pads on the battlefield resulted in an influx of pads being produced on a commercial scale.
 Made by Johnson and Johnson, these pads were made in 1896 and sold to the North American market as “Lister’s Towels” or “Sanitary Napkins for Ladies.”
 However, during this period, menstruation was still deemed improper and unseemly in society’s eyes and was thus restricted from being effectively advertised within the market, leading to the product initially failing.
-The socially-imposed shame attached to menstruation and period products was so prevalent that when it came to actually purchasing these items, women had to drop their money into a box with a slot at the store, just to avoid face-to-face interaction with the clerk.
+The socially-imposed shame attached to menstruation and period products was so prevalent that when it came to actually purchasing these items, women had to drop their money into a box with a slot at the store just to avoid face-to-face interaction with the clerk.

 It was by the 1920s when these constraints grew more lax, leading Kotex to become the first successfully marketed sanitary napkin.
 Inspired by the disposable pads of the wartime era, these pads were made from the surplus of high-absorption war bandages and advertised primarily in women’s magazines.
 The innovations in the disposable pad provided a new level of comfort in maintaining menstrual hygiene for women and prompted the beginning of mainstreaming period products; women were now more in control of their autonomy and could participate in work and activities while being on their period.